Listen to an audio file of this tool.

 Now is the Right Time!

-As a parent, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship, and growing your teen’s skills to manage anger provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship, and growing your 16-year-old teen’s skills to manage anger provides a perfect opportunity.

 Teens and emerging young adults ages 15-19 are still in the process of learning about their strong and changing feelings.
-They do not fully understand the physical and mental take over that can occur when angry.
+They may not fully understand the physical and mental takeover that can occur when angry.
 While striving for more independence, the sense of a lack of control that anger can produce can frighten them adding to the length and intensity of their upset.
 It might also humiliate them if they are mad in front of respected others like teachers, siblings, friends, or relatives.
 Teens may feel social pains more acutely because of the increasing importance of the roles of peers in their life.
 Learning how to deal with anger without suppressing it, beating it down, or expressing it by hurting others and/or themselves is critical.
-And, your support and guidance as parents matters greatly.
+And, your support and guidance matter greatly.

-Research confirms that when teens learn to manage their emotions, it simultaneously strengthens their executive functions.1 They are better able to use self-control, problem solve, and focus their attention.
+Research confirms that when teens learn to manage their feelings, it simultaneously strengthens their executive functions.1 They are better able to use self-control, problem solve, and focus their attention.
 This directly impacts their school success.
 However, the opposite is also true.
-Those teens who do not learn to manage their emotions through the guidance and support of caring adults have attention issues and difficulty in problem solving.
+Those teens who do not learn to manage their feelings through the guidance and support of caring adults may have attention issues and difficulty in problem solving.

-Yet, we all face challenges in managing anger.
+Yet, everyone can face challenges in managing anger.
 Your teen may slam the bedroom door as they refuse to tell you what is happening and why they are so upset.
 Anger may cover hurt, humiliation, fear, and stress.
 It may also mask guilt, shame, grief, or envy.
-Or, it could be the tip of an iceberg with a mass below of frustration.
+Or, it could be the tip of an iceberg with a submerged mass of frustration.

 The key to many parenting challenges, like managing anger, is finding ways to communicate so that both your needs and your teen’s needs are met.
-The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your teen work through their roughest, most intense emotional times in ways that grow their resilience.
+The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your teen work through their anger in ways that grow their resilience.

-Whether it’s your fifteen-year-old melting down in frustration over trying to get math homework accomplished or your nineteen-year-old yelling after not being allowed to go to an unsupervised party, anger and its many accompanying emotions can become a regular challenge if you don’t help your teen create plans and strategies for dealing with and expressing anger.
+Whether it’s your fifteen-year-old melting down in frustration over trying to get math homework accomplished or your nineteen-year-old yelling after not being allowed to attend an unsupervised party, anger and its many accompanying feelings can become a regular challenge if you don’t help your teen create plans and strategies for dealing with and expressing anger.

 - a sense of confidence in your teen that they can regain calm and focus;